nrogalla/Natural-Computing-Evolutionary-Computation/README.md

 - **Evolutionary Algorithm for the Traveling Salesman Problem**: Introduces a simple evolutionary algorithm to solve the Traveling Salesman Problem (TSP) and compares its performance with a memetic algorithm that combines a GA with local search optimization (2-opt algorithm).

+## Files and directories

+- **exercise4_graphs_solutions.ipynb**: This notebook presents the graphs for an evolutionary algorithm (EA) with no convergence stop and a memetic algorithm (MA) with convergence stop (due to high computational time)

+- **exercise4_solutions.ipynb**: Discusses Exercise 4 with an implementation for both EA and MA with no convergence stop.
+It also highlights an issue with the comparison function running indefinitely (due to no convergence stop).

+- **exercise5_4_NC_finalresults_nographs.ipynb**: Contains the final results for Exercise 5.4, including 10 runs with convergence stop but without graphical representations.

+- **exercise_solutions.ipynb**: Offers solutions for Exercises 2 to 3, providing comprehensive coverage of the exercises' requirements and solutions.

 ## Running the Notebook

 1. Ensure all dependencies are installed.